 The anticipatory nature of movement perception has been most convincingly demonstrated by the representational momentum effect, which refers to the observation that the last remembered location of a moving stimulus is reliably displaced further along its movement path (e.g., Finke & Freyd, 1985; Freyd & Finke, 1984; Hubbard, 2005).
-More recently, it was found that this effect also translates to human movements (Hudson, Nicholson, Simpson, Ellis, & Bach, 2016) and is modulated by motor expertise (Nakamoto, Mori, Ikudome, Unenaka, & Imanaka, 2015).
-For example, basketball players showed a clear tendency to perceive the next likely state of play when provided with static images or moving videos of a basketball game (Didierjean & Marmèche, 2005; Gorman, Abernethy, & Farrow, 2012).
-Although the representational momentum effect constitutes an "error" of perception - i.e., the perceived stimulus location differs from the actual stimulus location - it is assumed to function as an adaptive anticipatory mechanism that helps to extrapolate the future position of a target.
+More recently, it was found that this effect also translates to human movements (Hudson et al., 2016) and is modulated by motor expertise (Nakamoto et al., 2015).
+For example, basketball players showed a clear tendency to perceive the next likely state of play when provided with static images or moving videos of a basketball game (Didierjean & Marmèche, 2005; Gorman et al., 2012).
+Although the representational momentum effect constitutes an "error" of perception-that is, the perceived stimulus location differs from the actual stimulus location-it is assumed to function as an adaptive anticipatory mechanism that helps to extrapolate the future position of a target.
 The effect compensates for neural delays in the visual system, which allows us to time our actions more precisely (e.g., intercepting a thrown ball).